Badajoz (Assembly of Extremadura constituency)

 Badajoz is one of the two constituencies (circunscripciones) represented in the Assembly of Extremadura, the regional legislature of the Autonomous Community of Extremadura.
 The constituency currently elects 36 deputies.
 Its boundaries correspond to those of the Spanish province of Badajoz.
-The electoral system uses the D'Hondt method and closed-list proportional representation, with a minimum threshold of five percent.
+The electoral system uses the D'Hondt method and a closed list proportional voting system, with an electoral threshold of five percent.